flamapy/flamapy.github.io/index.md

 show_call_box: true
 ---

-# Flama - A variability analysis tool for Python.
+# Flama - A variability analysis tool written in Python.

 a Python-based AAFM framework that takes into consideration previous AAFM tool designs and enables multi-solver and multi-metamodel support for the integration of AAFM tooling on the Python ecosystem.